Evaguy/346_Documentation/Labo_VN/Labo_VN_EN.md

 - Connection using SSH, with the public IP adresse of the virtual machine.

 [//]: <> (Add link to other doc here)
-(i) For more informations about these steps, read this documentation.
+(i) For more informations about these steps, please read this documentation.

 ![SSH connection to the virtuals machine](img/steps_to_ssh.png) The difference between a public IP address and a private IP address is that the public ones are used for interacting on the Internet, they cannot be used in a private network, compared to the private ones.
 And here's their ranges :